 - a.
 There are many reasons why an application may be rejected.
 Here are some of the most common reasons: - i.
-An old PDF application is submitted instead of one completed using the new notary management system.
+An outdated paper application is submitted instead of one completed using the notary management system.
 Applications completed through the notary management system will have a barcode at the top which indicates the notary successfully passed the required exam. - ii.
-The name the applicant lists on the application is not the exact same name that is on the bond.
-If you list your middle name or middle initial on your bond, that exact same name must be used on the application. - 1.
-Example: If your name is Jane Ann Doe and you put that name on your bond, you cannot list only Jane A. Doe or Jane Doe on your application. - iii.
-The name the applicant signs on the application is not the exact same name that is printed on the bond and application. - 1.
-Example: Jane Doe is the printed name on the bond and application, but the applicant only signs J. Doe. - iv.
-The application is not properly notarized.
+The name of the applicant on the application is not the exact same name that is on the bond.
+If you list your middle name or middle initial on your bond, that exact same name must be used on the application.
+You may use any variant of your legal name. - 1.
+Example: If your name is Jane Ann Doe and you put that name on your bond, you cannot list only Jane A. Doe or Jane Doe on yourapplication. - iii.
+The name the applicant signs on the application is not the exact same name that is printed on the bond and application.

+1. Example: Jane Doe is the printed name on the bond and application, but the applicant only signs J. Doe.

+iv.
+The application is not properly notarized:

 - 1. The signature of the applicant must be witnessed by a notary public.
 The affidavit at the bottom of the application must be correctly completed in its entirety by a notary or authorized official other than the applicant. - 2.
 The notary who notarizes your application must be an Arkansas notary in good standing.
 You may check their record here: http://bcs.sos.arkansas.gov. - 3.
-The notary must sign their name the same way as it is in their official signature this signature will be checked against the signature we have on file. - 4.
-The notary's seal must meet all the requirements set forth by Arkansas notary law. - v.
-A copy of the surety bond is not included with the application. - vi.
-The \$20 application fee is not enclosed. - vii.
-A residential street address is not listed on the application. - Arkansas residents are commissioned as an individual by their home address.
+The notary must sign their name the same way as it is in their official signature this signature will be checked against the signature we have on file.
+They must enter their commission expiration date even though it is on their seal. - 4.
+The notary's seal must meet all the requirements set forth by Arkansas notary law.
+"Arkansas" may not be abbreviated "AR". - v.
+The \$20 application fee is not enclosed. - vi.
+A copy of the surety bond is not enclosed. - vii.
+A physical residential street address must be entered on the application. - 1.
+Arkansas residents are commissioned as an individual by their home address.
 An employer's address should not be listed as the notary's commission address. - 2.
 For out-of-state notaries, you must list your physical residential address in your home state as well as your employer's physical address in Arkansas. - viii.
 The bond is issued for the wrong county.
-The county printed on your application should be the same county printed on your bond. - 1.
-Your bond is to be issued for your residential county. - a.
-Even if your employer is purchasing your bond and their office is located in a different county in which you reside, you must still be bonded by your home county.
+The county printed on your application should be the same county printed on yourbond. - 1.
+Your bond is to be issued for your personal residential county if you are an Arkansas resident. - a.
+Even if your employer is purchasing your bond and their office is located in a different county in which you reside, you must still be bonded by your home county. - b.
+If you are a resident of an adjacent state your bond must reflect the county of your Arkansas employer.

-11. I received three certificates from the Secretary of State's office, what do I do next?
+11. I received two certificates from the Secretary of State's office, what do I do next?